vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 #### Install React Native
 React Native allows the application to be written in Javascript and then the React Native Compiler will convert your Javascript code into native code for iOS and Android environments.
-React Native command line interface can be install using npm as bellow.
+React Native command line interface can be installed using npm as below.

 ```console
 npm install -g react-native-cli